osxmidi/SFZero-X/README.md

 For Juce 5 copy the files in SFZero-X/plugin/JuceLibraryCode/modules/SFZero/sfzero/Juce5 to SFZero-X/plugin/JuceLibraryCode/modules/SFZero/sfzero

-Place the unzipped SFZero-X master folder (this download/clone) into the ~/JUCE6 folder
+Place the unzipped SFZero-X folder (this download/clone) into the ~/JUCE6 folder

 There are basically 2 config options.